 Helping people with ALS and their families requires empathy and sensitivity on the part of everyone involved.

 In 1995, the FDA approved riluzole (Rilutek) the first and only drug for the treatment of ALS.
-Clinical trails of riluzole showed that the drug had a modest effect (2–3 months) on slowing the progression of ALS.
-Researchers continue to conduct clinical trails of potential new treatments for ALS.
-People with ALS (PALS) may want to discuss with their physician the option of participating in a clinical trial.
+Clinical trials of riluzole showed that the drug had a modest effect (2–3 months) on slowing the progression of ALS.
+Researchers continue to conduct clinical trials of potential new treatments for ALS.
+People with ALS (PALS) may want to discuss with their physicians the option of participating in a clinical trial.

 While it is true that there is no cure for ALS, much can be done to help the person live with the disease.
 Treatment aimed at relieving symptoms can be very effective.
 Generally, people with ALS should continue their usual daily activities, stopping before they become fatigued.
 They should be encouraged to set their own limits of exertion, and to plan how they will use their energy and strength.
 The physician will probably suggest exercises, including breathing exercises, to strengthen unaffected or less-affected muscles.
 These exercises are not vigorous or tiring, but are intended to help maintain mobility and prevent joint stiffness and muscle contracture.